 Transport in Thailand can be chaotic and there are many different options when it comes to getting around.
-Most long distant travel is done with buses, while motorbikes are commonly used for short distances in the larger cities.
+Most long-distance travel is via bus, and motorbikes are commonly used for short distances in the larger cities.

-While most foreigners get around safely, the country does have high accident rates, especially when it comes to motorcycles.
+While most foreigners get around safely, the country does have high road accident rates, particularly when it comes to motorcycles.
 The Thai capital is especially notorious – the traffic in Bangkok is among the worst in the world, and expats should take extra care when driving in the city.

 Public transport in Thailand

 The train network in Thailand is run by the State Railway of Thailand, a government-owned company.
-The network consists of four main routes that travel to the north, the northeast, the east and the south.
-These railway lines intersect in Bangkok, so when traveling long distances it's usually necessary to change lines.
+The network consists of four main routes which travel to the north, the northeast, the east and the south.
+These railway lines intersect in Bangkok, so when travelling long distances it is usually necessary to change lines.

-Trains are slower than buses but are often more comfortable for long-distance travel, especially for long journeys such as between Bangkok and Chiang Mai.
+Trains are slower than buses but are often more comfortable for long-distance travel, particularly for long journeys such as those between Bangkok and Chiang Mai.

 Any part of Thailand can be accessed from Hualamphong Station in Bangkok and tickets can be purchased in advance.
 There are three types of trains available – ordinary, rapid and express trains – as well as three classes of travel, from private first-class booths to third-class seats.